stable-audio-control/stable-audio-control.github.io/md/index.md

 <h3>Abstract</h3>

 Despite the significant progress in controllable music generation and editing, challenges remain in the quality and length of generated music due to the use of Mel-spectrogram representations and UNet-based model structures.
 To address these limitations, we propose a novel approach using a Diffusion Transformer (DiT) augmented with an additional control branch using ControlNet.
 This allows for long-form and variable-length music generation and editing controlled by text and melody prompts.
-For more precise and fine-grained melody control, we introduce a novel top-$k$ constant-Q Transform representation as the melody prompt, reducing ambiguity compared to previous representations (e.g., chroma), particularly for music with multiple tracks or a wide range of pitch values.
+For more precise and fine-grained melody control, we introduce a novel top-k constant-Q Transform representation as the melody prompt, reducing ambiguity compared to previous representations (e.g., chroma), particularly for music with multiple tracks or a wide range of pitch values.
 To effectively balance the control signals from text and melody prompts, we adopt a curriculum learning strategy that progressively masks the melody prompt, resulting in a more stable training process.
 Experiments have been performed on text-to-music generation and music-style transfer tasks using open-source instrumental recording data.
 The results demonstrate that by extending StableAudio, a pre-trained text-controlled DiT model, our approach enables superior melody-controlled editing while retaining good text-to-music generation performance.
 These results outperform a strong MusicGen baseline in terms of both text-based generation and melody preservation for editing.

 </div>